david-salac/classutilities/README.md

     _some_variable = 8  # Some class variable

     @classutilities.classproperty
-    def some_variable(cls):  # Some getter
+    def some_variable(cls):  # Example of getter
         return cls._some_variable

     @some_variable.setter
-    def some_variable(cls, value):  # Some setter
-        cls._some_variable = value
+    def some_variable(cls, value):  # Example of setter cls._some_variable = value
 ```
 `ClassPropertiesMixin` allows you to use a setter for
-properties, if you only need a getter, it will work even
+properties.
+However, if you only need a getter, it will
-without this mixin.
+work even without this mixin.

 Usage of class-level properties: